nahin440/everMatch/README.md

 # EverMatch 🌸
 ---
 ## Project Overview
-BD Matrimony is a modern web platform built using the MERN stack (MongoDB, Express, React, Node.js).
+EverMatch is a modern web platform built using the MERN stack (MongoDB, Express, React, Node.js).
 The platform is designed to connect individuals seeking life partners, providing an intuitive and user-friendly interface tailored for the Bangladeshi community.

 ---